molily/molily.de/_testing-angular/testing-components.md

 A white box test does not examine the Component strictly from the DOM perspective.
 Thereby, it runs the risk of missing crucial Component behavior.
 It gives the illusion that all code is tested.

-That being said, white box testing is viable advanced technique.
+That being said, white box testing is a viable advanced technique.
 Experienced testers can write efficient white box specs that still test out all Component features and cover all code.

 The following table shows which properties and methods of an Angular Component you should access or not in a black box test.